fouticus/afr/README.md

-# Alex Fout's R
+# Alex Fout's R Preferences

-Just some simple functions and settings that I've assembled for my own use of R
+I like plots and things to look a certain way.
+Now I can keep all these things in one place.